shakes76/PatternAnalysis-2024/recognition/VQVAE_s4803279/README.md

 #### Batch Size:
 Set to 16, allowing effective memory use and stable gradient updates.

+#### Number of Epochs:
+Although only 10 epochs were used due to time and computational constraints, the model was able to achieve reasonable reconstruction quality.
+However, future work could involve increasing the number of epochs to see if more training leads to better SSIM and a smoother loss curve.

 #### Beta (Commitment Loss Weight):
 Set to 0.25, to control how closely the encoder’s output aligns with the quantized embedding.
 Initial values were selected based on standard practices for VQ-VAE models.
 After testing with different values, these settings provided the best balance of reconstruction quality and training efficiency.
 Future work may involve additional fine-tuning to further enhance model generalization.

+#### Hidden Dimensions:
+Hidden dimensions of [64, 128] were chosen to provide a suitable capacity for capturing both high- and low-level features without overwhelming the memory.
+These dimensions allow for effective feature extraction in the encoder while keeping model complexity manageable.

+#### Number of Embeddings and Embedding Dimensions:
+The number of embeddings was set to [256, 256] for the top and bottom levels, ensuring a sufficient codebook size to represent diverse image features while preserving discrete structure.
+Embedding dimensions of [32, 64] were chosen to balance detail retention with computational efficiency, allowing the model to compress and reconstruct images effectively.

+#### Number of Workers:
+With num_workers set to 4, the data loading process is optimized, reducing bottlenecks during training.

 The training loss: [Training Loss](https://github.com/farhaan-r/COMP3710-Project/blob/topic-recognition/recognition/VQVAE_s4803279/Results/train_losses.txt)